 - Avoid acidic drinks like coffee and fruit juice for 30 minutes after brushing.

 An electric toothbrush with smart technology can help you see whether you're brushing your teeth properly too.
 But a manual brush will still do the job well, as long as you're using the correct technique.
 When it comes to brushing kids' teeth, letting them choose a baby or kids' toothbrush with fun colours or characters on it can help with compliance.

 BioMin has also created special colouring sheets featuring ‘Bino’ the friendly dinosaur, and a brushing chart to encourage children to brush twice a day.
 Download them from BioMin's website to get your kids on board with their brushing!

 The patented technology used in BioMin toothpaste is not only designed for people with sensitive teeth; pretty much anyone can use it and benefit from stronger, protected tooth enamel.
 Because of the way BioMin F toothpaste releases fluoride steadily over time, the concentration is less than half that of most adult toothpastes in the UK.
 However, if you'd prefer to avoid fluoride altogether, you can go with BioMin C. With special flavours for kids too, you can keep the whole family's teeth protected with BioMin.

 We hope this BioMin toothpaste review has helped you understand more about the product.
 If you'd like to give it a try, it's convenient to buy on Amazon, either as a single tube or in a better-value multipack.

 Many people who have been suffering from hypersensitivity notice an improvement within just a few days, so it's certainly worth considering if this is something you experience.

 Does BioMin toothpaste contain SLS?

-Yes, all BioMin toothpastes contain Sodium Lauryl Sulphate (SLS), an ingredient which helps the paste foam up and get between your teeth.
+Yes, all BioMin toothpastes contain Sodium Lauryl Sulphate (SLS), an ingredient that helps the paste foam up and gets between your teeth.
 If you prefer SLS-free toothpaste, see these natural toothpaste recommendations.

 Is BioMin tested on animals?